Free Offer

 • Move mouse over the player icon, it will display the description and notes (if any).
 Click the icon, you can edit notes for the player.

-• The 3 characters in white match the first 3 characters of a player name.
+• The 3 white characters match the first 3 characters of the player name.
+So you can tell whether the HUD positions are correct.

-• You can see video about the new feature at http://www.youtube.com/watch?v=KYIAvoqw77k
+• You can watch a video about this feature at http://www.youtube.com/watch?v=KYIAvoqw77k